toni-heittola/pelican-brepository/README.md

 Pelican-brepository - File repository for Pelican
 =================================================

-`pelican-brepository` is an open source Pelican plugin to produce personnel listings from yaml data structures.
+`pelican-brepository` is an open source Pelican plugin to produce file listings from yaml data structures.
 The plugin is developed to be used with Markdown content and Bootstrap 3 based template.

 **Author**